 When delays occur you have a couple of options.
 First, you can ask the Defendant's insurance company to extend your rental.
 Second, you may contact your own insurance carrier and ask if your rental coverage applies in this situation.
 Either way, there may be a small rental fee for items such as insurance on the rental car, but the amount you pay is greatly offset by the money you save from going to work or taking care of other duties.

 South Carolina Car Accident Laws Are Designed to Protect You

 South Carolina auto accident law is designed to protect you if you were in a car wreck that wasn't your fault.
 Ensuring you have a rental vehicle is just one of those protections.
-If you have questions about any aspect of your case, an experienced personal injury lawyer can help guide you to justice.
+If you have questions about any aspect of your case, an experienced car accident lawyer can help guide you to justice.
 The attorneys at the Law Office of Kenneth E. Berger have years of experience handling cases like yours, and would be honored to help you and your family with the legal recovery process while you focus on healing.
 Our offices are conveniently located in Columbia and Myrtle Beach, and we proudly serve the Sumter and Florence areas, as well as the entire state of South Carolina.
 Call us today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.